-Students, who are under the age of 18 and have not graduated high school, may dual enroll at Barstow Community College as a special part-time student to supplement their elementary or secondary school education if they meet the requirements outlined in Administrative Procedure 5011.
+Students, who are under the age of 18 and have not graduated high school, may apply for dual enrollment at Barstow Community College as a special part-time student to supplement their elementary or secondary school education if they meet the requirements outlined in Administrative Procedure 5011.
 These students can earn both high school and college credit.